 How much does open heart surgery cost with insurance?

 Open-heart surgery costs upwards of $125,000 on average.
 Those with medical insurance can expect to pay less.
-For those on a Medicare Advantage plan, review your plan’s benefits to see the copay.
+Review your plan’s benefits for those on a Medicare Advantage plan to see the copay.
 If enrolled in a Medicare Supplement, You can expect to pay little or nothing out of your pocket for the procedure.

 Does Medicare Part A pay for surgery?